AFJGitHubDev24/File-Converters/README.md

 | ...      |

 ### 🪪 LICENSE
-This project or product is under the [Creative Commons Zero v1.0 Universal](LICENSE).
+This project is under the [Creative Commons Zero v1.0 Universal](LICENSE) license.